 This book takes the current state of the Union seriously.
-However, it aims not only to debate the political vision of Europe, but also to discuss the issue of legal integration beyond Brexit.
-Apart from addressing the institutional challenges for the EU, the contributions in the volume focus intendedly on two key areas: rule of law and security.
+However, it aims to debate not only the political vision of Europe, but also the issue of legal integration beyond Brexit.
+Apart from addressing the institutional challenges for the EU, the contributions to this volume focus on two key areas: rule of law and security.
 Rule of law and security are not only paradigmatic for the future of Europe but are also closely connected to a particular vision of Europe based on 'integration through law'; a vision that has been strongly contested in recent years.
-The overarching question is: what is the place of legal integration in the future of Europe?
+The overarching question is: how can sustainable political and legal integration be achieved in Europe?

 The volume builds on a conference organised by the Swedish Network for European Legal Studies in November 2017 and includes chapters by leading scholars in the field from the Nordic countries and wider Europe.